How to Write Funnier Jokes

 This has nothing to do with talent or funny, it’s chronically bad joke writing technique interrupting the audience’s laughter.
 The audience will stop laughing to hear what you’re saying.
 The worst part is that it’s unnecessary to make the joke work.
 The joke already worked, but if you talk over the laugh, they will stop laughing.

-In the next joke writing article, How to Write Funnier Jokes: Tip 3 – Use K-Words to Enhance Punchlines, you’ll learn how to get bigger laughs by selecting a hand consonant word for your Reveal.
+In the next joke writing article, How to Write Funnier Jokes: Tip 3 – Use K-Words to Improve Punchlines, you’ll learn how to get bigger laughs by selecting a hand consonant word for your Reveal.

-Greg Dean’s Stand Up Comedy Classes
+Greg Dean’s Stand-Up Comedy Classes

 Greg teaches his techniques in two classes.
-The first is called “How to Build a Stand Up Comedy Routine” and is the beginning class (also called the “101 class”) and the “Advanced Joke Writing & Performing Class” (also known as the “201 class”).
+Level 1 – How to Build a Stand Up Comedy Routine is the beginning class (also called the “101 class”) that teaches you everything you need to know to build and perform a stand-up comedy routine.
+Level 2: Writing & Performing at the Improv (also known as the “201 class”) guilds you through the process of building a routine and preparing to perform at one of the world’s most prestigious comedy clubs.

 Even though these classes are named a beginning and advanced, they are actually classes that stand up comedians of any number of years of experience can take.
 They are beginning and advanced in the Greg Dean system.
 If you’re interested in faster and better ways to create good jokes and you want to dive deeper on joke writing then you’ll want to take both of these classes.

-How to Build a Stand Up Comedy Routine
+Free On Demand Webinar: How to Build a Stand Up Comedy Routine